Bend Rockies

 The Bend Rockies were a minor league baseball team that played in Bend, Oregon.
 The Rockies were members of the Class A-Short Season Northwest League for three years, from 1992 through 1994 and were affiliated with the Colorado Rockies.
-Prior to 1995 season the franchise relocated to Portland, Oregon, where they continued play as the Portland Rockies.
+Prior to 1995 season, the franchise relocated to Portland, where they continued play as the Portland Rockies through 2000.

 History

-Following two seasons operating as a co-op club, the bend franchise signed player development contract with the expansion Colorado Rockies.
+Following two seasons operating as a co-op club, the Bend franchise signed player development contract with the expansion Colorado Rockies.
 Bend was the first affiliate for the Colorado, who would not begin play until the following season in 1993.
-Bend, who had been named the Bucks for the past five years changed their moniker to mirror their parent club.
-The Bend Rockies began play in 1992.
+Bend, who had been named the Bucks for the past five years, changed their moniker to mirror their parent club.
+The Bend Rockies began play on June 16, 1992.